Set Yourself Free — The Guide to Being a Good Enough Woman

 The mistake women have been making, especially in the last few decades of feminism on the rise, is not knowing that they are life source — the energetic force for everything and everyone.

-And that they’re different to men in that sense.
+And that they’re different from men in that sense.

 Every man knows that if they’re not taking care of their car’s engine, they can say goodbye to the car shortly.
 So they’re taking care of their cars.